Gladsmuir: History

 Gladsmuir parish was created in 1692 and in its original form it reached the southern shores of the Firth of Forth and extended to an area of 10 square miles.
 As well as the modern village of Gladsmuir the villages of Longniddry, Macmerry, Elvingston and Samuelston were within the newly created parish.
-The name Gladsmuir was originally ‘Gledsmuir’ and this name means ‘the moor of the kite or hawk’, gled being the Scots word for either a red kite or a common buzzard.
-There were limestone and coal deposits within the parish, as well a rich deposits of clay and iron and in the 19th Century this was an industrial parish.
+The name Gladsmuir was originally 'Gledsmuir' and this name means 'the moor of the kite or hawk', gled being the Scots word for either a red kite or a common buzzard.
+There were limestone and coal deposits within the parish, as well as rich deposits of clay and iron and in the 19th century this was an industrial parish.
 Weaving dominated in Longniddry and Samuelston while there were iron works at Macmerry and limeworkings at Harlow.
 Distinctively white bricks and roof tiles were produced locally, while the coal mines employed 50 miners, in addition to 30 women and 36 boys in 1836.
-In the mid 20th century mining had mostly disappeared from the area, however, open-cast coal extraction continued at Blindwells up to the 1970s.
+In the mid-20th century mining had mostly disappeared from the area; however, open-cast coal extraction continued at Blindwells up to the 1970s.
 The Great North Road between Edinburgh and London once passed through the parish, as does the railway lines to North Berwick and the south.
-In the 20th Century Longniddry and Macmerry expanded and overtook Gladsmuir village in size and importance.
+In the 20th century Longniddry and Macmerry expanded and overtook Gladsmuir village in size and importance.